-Android M may be the Android version on everyone's lips, but the various Android Lollipop updates - from Android 5.0 to Android 5.1.1 - continue to roll out across the world.
-The latest to get the Android 5.1 Lollipop love are the HTC One M9, with the One M8 guaranteed the jump to Android M. Read on to see which phones will get which Lollipop update and when.
+Android Marshmallow may be the Android version on everyone's lips, but the various Android Lollipop updates - from Android 5.0 to Android 5.1.1 - continue to roll out across the world.
+The latest to get the Android 5.1.1 Lollipop love are Samsung Galaxy Note 4 and Note Edge via AT&T. Read on to see which phones will get which Lollipop update and when.

 Highlight recent changes

 We've broken down our list by manufacturer, and arranged all the data into neat tables, so scroll through to find your OEM and look for your specific device below to find out when (or if) you'll be getting the Android Lollipop update.

 The entire Nexus family has now received the coveted Lollipop update up to Android 5.1.1.
 One of the perks of Nexus phones is that you can download factory images for the latest - and older - Android versions from the official Google Developers' site.
 The Nexus 7 (2013, Wi-Fi) received a new Android 5.1.1 factory image on June 30, with minimal additions and recently OTA updates have gone out to get Nexus devices on the right carrier builds.

 Just click the link, then scroll down until you find your Nexus device and download the version you want.
 Factory images generally appear before OTA (over the air) updates - but not always - so if you're feeling impatient you can just download the latest Android version manually.